alison-love/09-SQL-Challenge/README.md

 PostgreSQL extension for VS Code (published by Microsoft) ERD Editor extension for VS Code (published by dineug)

 Key Findings

-There were an excessive amount of employees with the name first name Hercules and last initial B in the 1980s and 1990s.
+There were a lot of employees named Hercules B. in the 80s and 90s.

 How to Use

 Clone this repository.
-Open files with VS Code and execute them accordingly.
+Open files with VS Code and execute the first line of code to create the database.
+Execute subsequent code accordingly to create schemas and complete queries.